graceland/graceland-core/README.md

 Documentation
 -------------

-The documentation can be found on the [graceland-core github pages](http://jmcampanini.github.io/graceland-core).
+The documentation can be found on the [graceland-core read the docs](http://graceland-core.readthedocs.org).

 More Info